vetruvet/magic-iframe/README.md

 ## What is this "magic" IFrame?

 Magic IFrame is a script to make `iframe`s responsive.
+Here's a [simple demo](http://magic-iframe.com/demo/).

 ## Supported Browsers